-On average, based on data of over 1.000 BluePumps in Africa, it is estimated that BluePump OPEX cost is between US$ 10,- to about US$ 50,- per year (between 5.000 and 25.000 FCFA).
+On average, based on data of over 1.000 BluePumps in Africa, it is estimated that BluePump OPEX cost, after an initial period of 3 to 5 years without any major issue, will be between US$ 10,- to about US$ 50,- per year (between 5.000 and 25.000 FCFA).
 That is the lowest maintenance cost compared with any other handpump.

 Production cost of BluePump water.

 The daily Technical Operational Expenses (TOPEX), excluding the payment for a pump cartetaker for a BluePump in a BlueZone is about 25,- to 50,- US$ per year, (FCFA 10.000 to 30.000).